Friday, July 5, 2013

 The passion fruit is round to oval, either yellow or dark purple at maturity, with a soft to firm, juicy interior filled with numerous seeds.
 The fruit is both eaten and juiced; passion fruit juice is often added to other fruit juices to enhance the aroma.

-can grow up to the size of a grapefruit, has a smooth, glossy, light and airy rind, and has been used as a rootstock for the Purple Passion Fruit in Australia.
+Several distinct varieties of passion fruit with clearly differing exterior appearances exist.
+The bright yellow flavicarpa variety, also known as the Golden Passion Fruit, can grow up to the size of a grapefruit, has a smooth, glossy, light and airy rind, and has been used as a rootstock for the Purple Passion Fruit in Australia.
 The dark purple edulis variety is smaller than a lemon,

 though it is less acidic than the yellow passion fruit, and has a richer aroma and flavour.